Lyme disease surveillance in Canada: Annual edition 2022 (infographic)

 What is the risk?

 • Lyme disease is the most frequently reported vector-borne disease in Canada.
-Vector-borne diseases are infectious diseases transmitted to humans from insects.
+Vector-borne diseases are infectious diseases transmitted to humans by vectors including ticks and mosquitoes.

 • The greatest risk of acquiring Lyme disease occurs in regions where populations of ticks carrying the bacteria, Borrelia burgdorferi, have become established.